teaching-on-testbeds/llm-chi/index.md

-In the following cell, we will verify that we can see our NVIDIA GPUs from inside a container, by passing `--gpus-all`.
+In the following cell, we will verify that we can see our NVIDIA GPUs from inside a container, by passing `--gpus all`.
 (The `-rm` flag says to clean up the container and remove its filesystem when it finishes running.)